-Being an Army veteran myself, I have gone through the ups and downs of moving all over the place, combat, and most especially life.
+Being an Army veteran, I have gone through the ups and downs of moving all over the place, combat, and most especially life.

-With such adventure comes the many emotions but most especially the experience.
+With such adventure comes many emotions but most especially the experience.

 I know how complicated dealing with depression can be and although I am no doctor, I think I understand you a lot more than any “trained professional”.

 Now, this post is not to talk about how we can overcome depression but about the different jobs suitable for people like you and me.

 Hey, it’s not the best thing to talk about but I’ve learned to embrace and work on things rather than push them to the side causing more unwanted stress and even more depression.

 Not to say that I’m a Debbie downer or even depressed all the time, but I do know how it is to work around people when I’m “not in the mood.”

 There is a good thing about life though and that is the fact that we have options.

 We get to choose who we hang around with, and we definitely get to choose where we want to work.